smortime/Honors_Thesis/README.md

  - Minor changes to pull script
 - January 26, 2016
  - Added script to split main data set by date
- - Put in script where LDA model will be built
+ - Finished script to merge data
+- March 15, 2015
+ - Added correct term frequency script
+ - Added LDA model and results from k = 15 and k = 20